Skip to main content

 Mich Ling (Dissertation Fellow) is a PhD candidate in Women’s, Gender, and Sexuality Studies at Rutgers University.
 They study East Asian racialization and sexuality as logics of settler colonialism in the Pacific.
 Through a comparative lens, they think through critical race and Native feminist analytics of whiteness as property to critique multicultural liberal politics and culture from the nineteenth century to the present.
 Mich Ling is the recipient of a Global Asias Pedagogy Grant, an Institute for Research on Women Fellowship, and a Mellon Sawyer Graduate Fellowship.
 They have lived and worked for the last twelve years in Lenapehoking.

 Diana Farin Molina (Dissertation Fellow) is a PhD candidate in Literatures in English at Rutgers University.
-Diana researches twentieth and twenty-first century African American and Ethnic literatures, critical food and eating studies, and anticolonial thought.
+Diana researches twentieth and twenty-first century African American and Ethnic literatures, critical food and eating studies, and decolonial thought.
 She uses Black feminist approaches to investigate the intersection between food and literature.
 Her dissertation project, “The Poetics of Eating: Deciphering Black Experimental Being,” focuses on the writings from the African American Women’s Literary Renaissance to examine the ways African American women have historically used food as a vehicle for social action and experimented with the culinary’s political and imaginative potentials.
 Diana is an inaugural recipient of the Dr. Cheryl A. Wall Memorial Fellowship and is a 2023-2024 Mellon Sawyer Graduate Fellow.